- Site Analysis

 The potential harm from a fall is heightened if there are sharp edges in the area that might injure a person who falls, or if there is glass that might shatter if someone falls against it.
 To reduce these risks:

-- select a textured floor finish or floor finish with a slip resistance coefficient of 0.4 maximum when wet Table 2 of D1/AS1 gives details of flooring materials and finishes with acceptable slip resistance
+- select a textured floor finish or floor finish with a slip resistance coefficient of 0.4 maximum when wet Table 2 of D1/AS1 gives details of flooring materials and finishes with acceptable slip resistance.
+(Also see BRANZ Bulletin BU 626 Slip resistance of floors)

 - avoid using a highly reflective floor finish